Summary – In 2021, JCV filed a Legal Complaint for...

-In 2017, Rockwool used a secretive, fast-track process run by the state government to gut our community’s carefully constructed plans for a sustainable mixed-use community.
-Instead, Rockwool intends to build a global-scale insulation factory that will burn fossil fuels around the clock.
+In 2017, Rockwool, in conjunction with our local and state government, fast-tracked a plan to do away with our community’s plans for a sustainable mixed-use community.
+Instead, Rockwool had plans to build a global-scale insulation factory that would burn fossil fuels around the clock.

-In 2009, President Obama created the Partnership for Sustainable Communities, a collaboration between the Department of Housing and Urban Development, the Department of Transportation, and the Environmental Protection Agency that works to revitalize neighborhoods with convenient, affordable transit and clean energy.
+- In 2009, President Obama created the Partnership for Sustainable Communities that works to revitalize neighborhoods with convenient, affordable transit and clean energy.

-The City of Ranson was a leader in this model community movement before Rockwool came here.
-They received over $1 million in planning grants and assistance from three federal agencies to integrate affordable housing, economic development, and transportation to build a livable community.
+- The City of Ranson was recognized nationally as a leader in this model community movement and received over $1 million in planning grants and assistance from three federal agencies to integrate affordable housing, economic development, and transportation to build a livable community.

-Ranson was one of only two cities, of 1,700 who applied, to get all three grants: DOT, EPA and HUD.
-Within the 2012 Ranson Comprehensive Plan, Jefferson Orchards (the site now controlled by Rockwool) was highlighted as one of the major redevelopment projects in the region.
+- Ranson was one of only two cities, of 1,700 who applied, to get all three grants.
+Within the 2012 Ranson Comprehensive Plan, Jefferson Orchards was highlighted as one of the major redevelopment projects in the region.
 Ranson rezoned the property to have a maximum density 4,300 homes in a mixed-use Transit Oriented Development.
-Basically, Ranson was given the opportunity to build a dream small town.

-In 2013, the WV State Rail Authority passed a resolution to support the creation of a Transit Oriented Development integrated with the design of the new NorthPort passenger train station at the site where Rockwool is now breaking ground on their plant.
+In 2013, the WV State Rail Authority passed a resolution to support the creation of a Transit Oriented Development that would be integrated with the design of the new NorthPort passenger train station at the site where Rockwool has broken ground on their plant.
 The Maryland Transit Authority also provided a letter of support and officially approved the relocation of an existing outdated station.
 By 2015 Ranson had adopted the NorthPort Feasibility Plan that showcased the idea of a multi-modal community featuring 1,000 homes (single family, townhomes and apartments), 10 parks and 800,000 sq ft of office and commercial space.

 What happened?
 Rockwool came to town and secretly negotiated a rezoning application giving them an extra 100 acres of industrial, a Land Use Restriction Agreement and a Right to First Refusal.
 Rockwool has removed the legal avenues to build homes at Jefferson Orchards.
 No homes means no mixed-use community built around mass transit connecting us to Washington, D.C.
 And there goes our real-life Sustainable City vision up Rockwool’s 21 story smokestacks.
 Never to return.